QiuYukang/5G-LENA/doc/source/nr-module.rst

 We have created different simulation campaign scripts, where each script has different objectives.
 All simulation campaing scripts can be found in the folder src/mmwave/campaigns.
 In this folder, we group scripts by evaluated functionality, under different conditions.
 For example, ``3gpp-nr-numerologies`` sub-folder contains simulation campaigns related to the evaluation of frame structure/numerologies, and
 ``3gpp-nr-fdm`` sub-folder contains simulation campaigns related to the evaluation of FDM of numerologies.
+Additionally, the simulation campaign scripts for the 3gpp calibration phase 1 are placed in ``3gpp-calibration`` sub-folder.
 If the simulation campaign is relatively small (it is not run for many different parameters) the output of campaign is printed on the screen, while in case of large campaigns, the results are written to results file in ``campaigns/*/results`` folder.
 The name of the file is normally composed to reveal with which values of the parameters is executed the simulation.